shnatya/keep-track-of-flowers/README.md

 On the first page called **Catalog** there are all flowers saved in the flowers table.

 In order to **add** a new flower, push **Add**, then fill out the form.
-Such fields as flower name, type, height, subseason, and url image are necessary.
+Such fields as flower name, type, height,season, subseason, and url image are necessary.

 If you upload pictures from Google Drive, then use Google Drive Image URL Converter, for example https://codepen.io/DrewJaynes/details/abJNNjb to convert the url.
 Also, make sure that a file's extension is jpg, but not HEIC.
 HEIC stands for High-Efficiency Image Container file and is usually created on Apple devices (iPad, iPhone).